Free to read. Sign up to save your progress and take knowledge-check quizzes.

 Meta logoBy MetaMeta on YouTube

 Meta Muse Image is Meta's free AI image generator, built by Meta Superintelligence Labs and launched in July 2026 inside the Meta AI app, Instagram, and WhatsApp.
-It creates and edits images, builds custom ads and QR codes, and previews Marketplace items in your space — but a feature that lets users transform other people's public photos into AI images, on by default and with no notification, drew an immediate privacy backlash.
+It creates and edits images, builds custom ads and QR codes, and previews Marketplace items in your space — but a feature that let users transform other people's public photos into AI images, on by default and with no notification, drew an immediate privacy backlash, and Meta removed it days later, saying it 'missed the mark.'

 Listen to this lesson